- Submit exam application any time prior to or after graduation.

 What are the ACNPC-AG eligibility requirements?

 Eligibility requirements are congruent with NCSBN’s Criteria for APRN Certification Programs and the Essentials of Master’s Education for Advanced Practice Nursing.
 Details can be found in the ACNPC-AG Exam Handbook.

 ACNPC-AG certification is recognized for a period of 5 years.
 Renewing candidates may complete one of the following renewal options.

 Option 2 - 1,000 Practice Hours, Exam and 25 Pharma CE

 Option 3 - 150 CE Points and Exam

 For complete information about the ACNPC-AG renewal requirements, please refer to the ACNPC-AG Renewal Handbook.

-Scope and Standards of Practice for Acute Care Nurse Practitioner Practice, published by AACN, is available for purchase, AACN product #128102.
+Scope and Standards for Acute Care Nurse Practitioner Practice, published by AACN, is available for purchase, AACN product #128102.